hrydgard/ppsspp-site/docs/development/known-differences.md

 ## Reverb effect far from accurate

-Our audio reverb implementation is basically modeled on old PSX emulators - we know that the PSP's reverb effect is different but it's very hard to know exactly in what way.
+Our audio reverb implementation is modeled on the PSX reverb function - we know that the PSP's reverb effect is different in some way, as the result is sometimes too loud, sometimes too weak, but it's very hard to know exactly how.

 ## Fonts can be a little off